YugoEJ/Unity---Battleboard/README.md

 There is a board that is split into two halves, and there are 2 players (Human VS Computer), each on their own half of the board.

 Each player rolls a single (1-6) die and moves the corresponding amount of steps on the board.
+The number that the die lands on will be accumulated every time until it reaches 50.
-Every 50 total dice rolls a Special Minigame will initiate.
+Once the total accumulated dice score reaches 50 a Special Minigame will initiate.

 There will be (randomly selected) "Special Tiles" on each half of the board: Green Tiles and Red Tiles.
 If a player lands on a Red Tile, they will be stuck in place for one turn, and the opposing player will get to move twice.